 The Home Rule Charter is a legislative document that defines the structure, powers, purpose and functions of county government.
 The Johnson County Home Rule Charter is the first of its kind in the state of Kansas, and was enacted by a public vote during the November 2000 general election.

-Per the Home Rule Charter, a twenty-five member Johnson County Charter Commission was appointed to review the Charter and make recommendations to the Board of County Commissioners for revisions every ten years.
+Per the Home Rule Charter, a 25-member Johnson County Charter Commission was appointed to review the charter and make recommendations to the Board of County Commissioners for revisions every 10 years.
 Any changes to the Home Rule Charter require approval at an election.